PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## Cancelling - Program Generated

 You've seen how the user can cancel the progress meter, now let's look at how your program can cancel the progress meter.
-Maybe you got an error 1/2 way through the processing and you want to stop the meter.
+Maybe you got an error 1/2 way through the processing, and you want to stop the meter.
 To cancel the `one_line_progress_meter` ...
 I bet you can't guess what function you would call....

 ```python
 import PySimpleGUI as sg